2019 Mobil 1 SportsCar Grand Prix: Entries

 A total of 34 cars took part in the event, split across four classes.
 11 were entered in DPi, 2 in LMP2, 8 in GTLM, and 13 in GTD.
 In DPi, Victor Franzoni replaced René Binder in Juncos Racing's sprint race lineup, with no other changes to the class.
 A similar change was noted in LMP2, as Dalton Kellett replaced Gabriel Aubry for PR1 Mathiasen Motorsports.
-In GTLM, Tommy Milner was sidelined after suffering a hand injury at Watkins Glen, necessitating Marcel Fässler to step into the #4 Corvette.
+In GTLM, Tommy Milner was sidelined after suffering a hand injury at Watkins Glen, necessitating Marcel Fässler to step into the No. 4 Corvette.
 GTD featured wholescale changes, with two cars dropping out after the preliminary entry list had been released.
 The Audis of Moorespeed and Starworks Motorsport withdrew, with the former having suffered a shunt at Watkins Glen and the latter citing performance issues as the cause for withdrawal.
-Bia Figueiredo also replaced Christina Nielsen in the Meyer Shank Racing #57 entry.
+Bia Figueiredo also replaced Christina Nielsen in the Meyer Shank Racing No. 57 entry.

+Practice

+There were three practice sessions preceding the start of the race on Saturday, two on Friday and one on Saturday.
+The first session on Friday morning lasted 75 minutes while the second session on Friday afternoon lasted one hour.
+The third on Saturday morning lasted one hour.